Azure/aks-engine-azurestack/docs/topics/azure-stack.md

 ### Requirements

-- Azure Stack build 2011 and later.
+- Azure Stack Hub build 2011 and later.
 - AKS Engine version v0.60.1 and later.
 - Kubernetes version 1.18 and later.
 - Since the Controller server of CSI Drivers requires 2 replicas, a single node master pool is not recommended.